bplaat/music-dl/README.md

 ./dl.py "Ordinary Songs 3"
 ```

-You can download all albums and EP's from a artist by using the `--artist` argument:
+You can download all albums and EP's from a artist by using the `--artist` argument, you could use the `--singles` option to download also all its singles:

 ```
 ./dl.py "Snails House" --artist